cherrot/vimrc/README.md

 This process will take a while depending on your network bandwidth and CPU.
 Take some patience :)

 5. Restart your vim and **welcome to the new world!**

+(ArchLinux) If you get an error about `libtinfo`, you may need to install `ncurses5-compat-libs` via the AUR.

 ## Typical workflow